Guide

 University attendance is compulsory

-You must attend (in person or online) all teaching sessions, this is non-negotiable.
+You have to attend (in person or online) all teaching sessions, this is non-negotiable.
 The course has strict attendance requirements and failure to meet these may mean that you will not be allowed to graduate.

 What happens during weeks when I do not attend university?